TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 TH (To Hit): + 1
 AC: +1
 #### 19th Level: Master of the South Wind
+Some say that the south wind is more difficult to master than the west wind.

 Fist: 1d14 +3

 +5% Hide In Shadows.